bilgino/angularforddd/README.md

 }
 ```

-Elaborating view models through domain objects violates the single responsibility rule!
+Elaborating view models of domain entities violates the single responsibility rule!
-By using an abstract class, we can summarize reusable factory methods:
+Using abstract classes, we can aggregate reusable factory methods:

 ```
 abstract class OrderViewModel {